Dolphins coach: Ryan Fitzpatrick is front-runner in QB race

 The first-year coach is now without the two top assistants he hired after taking the job in February.
 Earlier this month, assistant head coach and quarterbacks coach Jim Caldwell took a leave of absence to address health issues.

-While the outlook with the line remains muddled, the quarterback situation has gained clarity, increasing the likelihood Miami will still be in the market for a long-term solution next offseason.
-The Dolphins began camp without Ryan Tannehill for the first time since 2011, and Fitzpatrick is a stopgap option entering his 15th NFL season.
+While the outlook with the line remains muddled, the quarterback situation has gained clarity, increasing the likelihood the Dolphins will still be in the market for a long-term solution next offseason.
+They began camp without Ryan Tannehill for the first time since 2011, and Fitzpatrick is a stopgap option entering his 15th NFL season.

+Fitzpatrick embraced the confirmation that he’s No. 1 for now, but said he’s not about to coast.

+“I have been through a lot in my career to know that it all depends on what you do every single day,” Fitzpatrick said.
+“Nothing is given in this game.
+I never take any of these opportunities for granted.”

 Fitzpatrick worked with the first team throughout offseason drills and in most practices has looked better than Rosen, who endured a rocky rookie season last year after being drafted in the first round by Arizona.